kosehy/rezero_text_to_audio/README.md

 ## Instructions
 Make sure you have the needed [dependencies](#dependencies) before proceeding.
-For instructions and/or greater detail refer to the project [pdf][pdf]
+For instructions and/or greater detail refer to the instruction.ipynb
 ## Mandatory part
 - [ ] Upload to Vogsphere a link to your public facing Github repository.
-- [ ] The project code should run without errors and perform an interesting or usefultask.
+- [ ] The project code should run without errors and perform an interesting or useful task.
 It should handle bad input gracefully.
-- [ ] The user interaction part of your program should be well explained or easy tounderstand.
+- [ ] The user interaction part of your program should be well explained or easy to understand.
-- [ ] Your README should explain the purpose and/or use of the program, and includescreenshots of it running.
+- [ ] Your README should explain the purpose and/or use of the program, and include screenshots of it running.
 - [ ] Your README should contain full instructions for installing and running the pro-gram on a blank MacOS system.
-Use a guest account on the HackHighSchoolcheck-in computers for testing.
+Use a guest account on the HackHighSchool check-in computers for testing.
-- [ ] Your Github repo should specify the license that clarifies what permissions you givefor others to modify and reuse your work.
+- [ ] Your Github repo should specify the license that clarifies what permissions you give for others to modify and reuse your work.
-- [ ] There should be no unnecessary files in your Github repo that distract from thereal content, or any that reveal secrets such as API keys.
+- [ ] There should be no unnecessary files in your Github repo that distract from the real content, or any that reveal secrets such as API keys.
-- [ ] Each file containing code should start with a header block that introduces the originand purpose of the code.
+- [ ] Each file containing code should start with a header block that introduces the origin and purpose of the code.
-- [ ] Your code should be nicely formatted, and code/function/class/filenames shouldcontribute to its overall readability.
+- [ ] Your code should be nicely formatted, and code/function/class/filenames should contribute to its overall readability.
 - [ ] You should make multiple commits to your Github repository over the course ofthe project, and your commit messages should be dignified and descriptive.
 - [ ] You should work socially to some extent by discussing your project with othercadets, whether it be to ask for advice or to show off your work.
 ## Bonus part